manymusic/stim/plots_bhv.md

 mdl_l = fitlme(TblLme, 'liking          ~ age + sex + gmsiEmotion + gmsiTraining + (1 + isThisMyGenre | subjectId) + (1 | trackId)')
 mdl_m = fitlme(TblLme, 'moved           ~ age + sex + gmsiEmotion + gmsiTraining + (1 + isThisMyGenre | subjectId) + (1 | trackId)')
 ```
 Each participant's musical preference was coded in `isThisMyGenre`, which is `1` if the track was rated as their favorite genre and `0` otherwise.
 Then this was used to fit a random slope for each subject.
+Download [this MATLAB data and script](stim/manymusic-stim-script.zip) to replicate the analysis.

 ### Association between scales
 ![scatterplotmatrix](figs/scatterplotmatrix.png)<br><small>**Scatter and kernel density plots.** Diagonal panels show histograms of each scale.
 Lower triangle panels show individual ratings—each dot represents an individual rating of multivariate scales, given to a track by a participant.
 Color-coding marks the type of music source.
 Upper triangle panels show kernel densities.</small>